g7sim/cmsimple-XH-CL/README.md

 * This version has an integrated full-backup from the Cmsimple_XH - forum ( start with : ...de/?backup ).
 The zip  appears after a while under userfiles (filebrowser).

-* The final version will have a different admin-ui and other templates
+* The final version will have a different admin-ui and other templates inklusive Bootstrap( https://github.com/g7sim/Bootstrap3-XH )

 * If You find bugs, please make an issue (or post in the forum).
 You may also make a fork and a push with Your solution.